Mark Novels – Chairman and Coach

 I joined the club in 2007 after getting an entry for London marathon for 2008 and have since competed in several distance races from 5k upwards, with my best achievement being the Grand Union Canal Race in 2018, which was made possible with support of the running club.
 I am also an England Athletics qualified run leader.
 I decided to be part of the committee so I can give support to the club and community who have supported me over the years.

-Cheryl Trundle – Ordinary Committee Member and Coach
+Cheryl Trundle – Committee Member, Health and Safety Officer, and Coach

 You’re never too old to try something new!
 With retirement in the near future and more time on my hands, someone from the running club suggested I come along to the beginner’s group, the equivalent of couch to 5K, as she thought I might enjoy it.
 At 59, and having done no serious exercise for about 30 years I was more than a little apprehensive but at least my knees and legs were in reasonable shape.